-There are miles of trails to explore at Cosumnes River Preserve!
+There are over 4 miles of trails to explore at Cosumnes River Preserve!

 Wetlands Walk Trail

 A one-mile universally-accessible trail offering an up-close view of lush marshes, wetland plants, water-birds, insects, and amphibians.
 There is also a wooden boardwalk trail which is ADA accessible 1/2 mile round trip, meandering into the wetlands, with a viewing platform at the end.
 Both of these trails offer seats for resting along the trail.

 A 3+ mile round trip on raised levees through a variety of habitats, including buttonbush thickets, native grasslands, valley oak riparian forest, cottonwood-willow riparian forest, tule marsh, valley oak savannah and several restoration projects.
 During the winter months, the natural flood cycle often results in complete inundation of this trail by floodwaters.

 Starting at the Rancho Seco Recreational Area and winding around the north end of Rancho Seco lake, this trail is a 7 mile out and back (3.5 miles each way) trail.
 The scenery on this trail includes vernal pools, seasonal wetlands, riparian and marsh habitat, and dramatic views of oak woodland habitat and the magnificent Sierra Nevada Mountains.
 This trail is open from 7AM to 6PM and there is a $12 charge per vehicle.
 Specific information about and maps of this trail is available Howard Ranch Information.

 Cosumnes River Preserve is a nature preserve, not a park.
 We have important rules that help us ensure the flora, fauna, and YOU are safe!

 Dogs are not allowed on or off the leash.
 Bicycles, scooters, skateboards, or other vehicles are not allowed on trails.
 Please refer to our full list of rules HERE.